eclipse-langium/langium-website/hugo/content/docs/introduction/features.md

 The process of resolving these references, i.e. identifying what element of your language hides behind a certain name, is called _linking_.
 Performing the linking process in a deterministic manner with a lot of objects in your project requires sound linking design.

-Langium accomplishes this feat by using the concept of 'scoping'.
+Langium accomplishes this feature by using the concept of 'scoping'.
 You likely know scopes from programming, where some variables are only available from certain scopes:

 ```ts
 let x = 42;